desmax74/desmax74/README.md

 I’m Max.
 I am a Software Engineer from Sardinia ([:+:] 🇮🇹)

 I work at [RedHat](https://www.redhat.com) as a Senior Software Engineer in the [Kie](http://kie.org) Cloud Team
-- I’m currently working on the SonataFlow, formerly know as Kogito Serverless Workflow
+- I’m currently working in the Trusted Content team
 - 💙 In love with Openshift/Kubernetes and Golang
+- Learning Rust

 My conf [presentations](https://github.com/desmax74/presentations) over the years